FAQ / New Family Guide

-Unless they are in before-school care, kids should not come to school before 8:20 AM, when formal yard supervision begins.
+Kids should not come to school before 8:20 AM, when formal yard supervision begins.
 However, the Peralta bell system may vary a few minutes late or fast.
 It’s best to aim on the early side to arrive by 8:30 AM.

 When the first bell rings, all the kids (and parents too, please) freeze and stop talking.
 There are welcoming announcements.
 After that, the teacher on yard duty blows a whistle and the kids walk to their line.

 The line numbers are painted on the blacktop outside the library.
 Teacher and/or teacher’s aid will come to the front of the line to lead kids into class.

 Bells ring to indicate the start or end of class, recess or lunch.
 There is a different schedule for Kindergarten classes, lower and upper grades, so bells ring all day long and don’t always apply to your child’s class.
 Your child’s teacher will instruct them when it’s time to go to recess or back to class.
 Kindergarteners aren’t generally on the yard at the same time the upper classes are.